1966 European Cup Winners' Cup final: Background

 Both Liverpool and Borussia Dortmund were appearing in their first European final.
 It was Liverpool's second season in European competition, the previous season they had been eliminated in the semi-finals of the 1964–65 European Cup by Internazionale.
 Dortmund first competed in European competition in the 1956–57 European Cup, when they were eliminated in the second round.
 Their best performance in Europe to date was in the 1963–64 European Cup.
 Like Liverpool they were eliminated in the semi-finals by Internazionale.

-Liverpool had won the 1965–66 Football League, a victory over Chelsea F.C. ensured they became English champions.
+Liverpool had won the 1965–66 Football League, a victory over Chelsea ensured they became English champions.
 Their league success meant that whatever the result they would be competing in the European Cup the following season.
 Borussia Dortmund had finished as runners-up in the 1965–66 Fußball-Bundesliga, three points behind champions 1860 Munich.
 As Bayern Munich had won the 1965–66 DFB-Pokal, Dortmund's only chance of participating in European football the following season was to win the Cup Winners' Cup.